edquant/edh7916/_lessons/intro.md

 You may have noticed already, but comments in R are set off using the hash or pound character at the beginning of the line: `#`.
-The comment character tells R to ignore the line, that is, do not try to interpret it as code you want run.
+The comment character tells R to ignore the line, that is, do not try to interpret it as code you the user want run.

 > #### Quick exercise
 >